CassiusBlackX/rust_nemu/README.md

 memory mappings are not supported yet, but probably in the future.

+instruction tracing is implemented originally in `cpu.rs`,

+function tracing is implemented but malfunctioning to a few test files

 ## tests
 using the [ics2021-am-kernels tests](https://github.com/NJU-ProjectN/am-kernels/tree/master/tests/cpu-tests) to check if the implementation is correct or not.